Christine Ellis, AP, LMT

 If at all, the patient may feel a mild reaction upon insertion of the needle, experience tingling or warmth around the site, and possibly a traveling sensation from the site along a meridian's pathway.

 Throughout the United States, sterile-disposable packaged needles are used.
 Acupuncture physicians are trained, and adhere to universal precautions for the safety of their patients and themselves.
-Acupuncture practitioners are trained extensively in the proper techniques of needle placement and insertion--It's their profession, unlike other medical providers who may offer a similar technique, though may receive an equivalent amount of training as taking a few weekend courses.
+Acupuncture practitioners are trained extensively in the proper techniques of needle placement and insertion--It's their profession, unlike other medical providers who may offer a similar technique, though may receive an equivalent amount of training as little as taking only a few weekend courses.

 Does Insurance cover Acupuncture?